 Discipline ACC

 Theme n/a

 Track Maths

-Prerequisites 900121ACC Basic Research Methods and Statistics
+Prerequisites 900121ACC Basic Research Methods and Statistics I

-This course builds on the skills developed through BRMS (1st year course).
-The students will learn various quantitative approaches which are commonly used in social science research.
+This course builds on the skills developed through BRMS I. The students will learn various quantitative approaches which are commonly used in social science research.
 The main aim of the course will be to teach students the ability to understand, conduct and interpret quantitative analyses of various empirical studies.
-Students will also conduct their own research project and regularly read and discuss method and results sections of empirical research articles from various disciplines.
-As in BRMS, we will continue to cover all discipline-independent aspects of creating new knowledge: • How to formulate a scientific question • How to plan an investigation bearing on that guestion • How to conduct the inquiry How to present the data that result from your research How to interpret your results, and extrapolate beyond your data • How to report the results in an appropriate way The central question we will address in this course is: How do I design and analyse research so that it will vield conclusions that are acceptable to critical peers?
-At the end of the course the student can; • Explain the basic ideas of item-response theory. • Understand the conceptual meaning of reliability and validity • Understand the meanings of and relationships between p-value, effect size and sample size. • Choose an appropriate technique to analyse data, based on a short description of a research design and question • Understand and can apply the following statistical analyses using SPSS: correlation, linear regression (simple and multiple), mediation analysis, 1way 2-way ANOVA, post hoc procedures, and interaction analyses • Critically read and understand the basics of methods and results sections in empirical papers from different fields. • Design and conduct independent research to solve basic research questions The course will be an alternating series of interactive lectures and practicals in which students learn the theoretical background as well as the application of several statistical techniques, including correlations, regressions, Chi-Square tests, t-tests, and ANOVAs.
-The practicals will mostly be used to learn coding, analysing, reporting and interpreting data using SPSS.
+Students will also conduct their own research project and read and discuss method and results sections of empirical research articles from various disciplines.
+As in BRMS I, we will continue to cover all discipline-independent aspects of creating new knowledge: • How to formulate a scientific question • How to plan an investigation bearing on that guestion • How to conduct the inquiry How to present the data that result from your research How to interpret your results, and extrapolate beyond your data • How to report the results in an appropriate way.
+The central question we will address in this course is: How do I design and analyze research so that it will vield conclusions that are acceptable to critical peers?
+At the end of the course the student can: • Develop research questions leading to hypotheses that comprise a causal theoretical model • Operationalize concepts that comprise a theory • Understand the conceptual meaning of reliability and validity of measures • Understand the basic elements of experimental, survey and unobtrusive research • Understand and apply the following statistical analyses using SPSS: correlation, reliability, linear regression (simple and multiple), mediation analysis, one-way and two-way ANOVA, post hoc procedures, and moderation analysis • Critically read and understand the basics of methods and results sections in empirical papers from different fields. • Design and conduct independent research to solve basic research questions.
+The course will include an alternating series of interactive lectures and SPSS practicals in which students learn the theoretical background as well as the application of several statistical techniques, including correlation, regression, and ANOVA.
+This course is offered in semester 1 and in semester 2.